-Soon after that, he spent one year in China where he had the opportunity to connect with the Asia music scene by teaching and performing alongside with Chinese and international musicians shaping his musical personality even further.
-Leaving China, Dimitris found himself recording new albums and working on different kind of projects.
-Some of his latest collaborations are with London based saxophonist Vasilis Xenopoulos, NY based bassist Petros Klampanis, Dimos Dimitridis (IASJ), “Composer Series Project” in Ukraine and recordings to be released in 2021: George Fakanas group (feat.
-Horacio “El Negro” Hernandez) and Israel Arranz (duet recording).
-Dimitris has also made special appearances on TV (Greece) and interviews in Spain, Ukraine and Philadelphia.
+Shortly after, he relocated to China, where he spent one year connecting with the Asia music scene by teaching and performing alongside Chinese and international musicians, further shaping his musical personality.
+Leaving China, Dimitris found himself recording new albums and working on diverse projects.
+Some of his latest collaborations have been with London based-saxophonist Vasilis Xenopoulos, Petros Klampanis, Dimos Dimitridis (IASJ - Ionian University), Bogdan Gumenyuk/Sandy Eldred (“Composer Series Project”, Ukraine), while his recordings to be released in 2022 are with George Fakanas group (feat.
+Horacio “El Negro” Hernandez), Israel Arranz (duet recording), Dennis Pol quartet among others.

-His passion to teach young and adult students led him to collaborate with universities/schools in the USA (Philadelphia-UARTS), in Europe (Greece-Ionian University, Aristotle University, Ukraine-National Music Academy), in China (Alcanta International College) but also with music conservatories and EU educational/research programs (Program "ROMA" supervisor Dr Eleni Lapidaki - active inclusion of underserved children ROMA to the Greek educational system).
-He is also an active clinician giving workshops and clinics since 2010.
+His passion to teach young and adult students has led Dimitris to collaborate with universities/schools and cultural organisations in the USA (Philadelphia-UARTS), Europe (Greece-Ionian University, Aristotle University, Ukraine-National Music Academy, Musica Moderna Burela), China (Alcanta International College) and collaborate with music conservatories and EU educational/research programs (Program "ROMA" supervisor Dr Eleni Lapidaki - active inclusion of underserved children ROMA to the Greek educational system - Aristotle University of Thessaloniki).